-Contents of NIS
+File Structure of the NIS

 Each release of the NIS includes:

 - Data in fixed-width ASCII format - Over 7 million inpatient records per year - Discharge-level weights to calculate national estimates for discharges - NIS Documentation and tools including file specifications, programs for loading the ASCII data into SAS® and SPSS®, and value labels.
 Beginning with 2004, code is also provided for loading the NIS ASCII files into Stata®.